nJStanton1/Wanderers-Nook---Walks/content/locations/bromley-cross/index.md

 ---
 template: location-template
 title: Bromley Cross
+heroImage: WNLogo.svg
 travelTime: "25"
-excerpt: Bromley Cross, situated near Bolton, is a village offering a mixture of stunning landscapes from reservoirs, to moors and old woodland.
-Bromley Cross is an ideal destination for those seeking a peaceful escape with plenty of opportunities for both rolling hills and local history.
+excerpt: Bromley Cross offers a mixture of reservoirs and moors.
+A peaceful escape with plenty of opportunities for both rolling hills and local history.
 type:
   - Train
   - Car